the-mhdi/Ethereum-Middle-Client/README.md

 ### ReputationScore formula + Design on-chain dispute resolution -> TBD

+## Extension Registry Smart Contract :

 ## Specifications:
   ### P2P stack:
   we will utilize the ethereum execution client p2p stack, devp2p and Kademlia tables to manage our decentralized network of middle nodes.
-  RLPx, DiscV5 and ENR are completely utilized.
+  RLPx, DiscV5 and ENR are completely utilized. node MUST broadcast a Capability Advertisement Packet upon peer connection so they can advertise SupportedExtensions, SupportedProofTypes , MaxProofSize , FeeSchedule

 NOTICE :
-reducing congestion on base layer in not the direct intent of this design but it can be utilized to act as a L2 rollup Data Availability Proofs are optional.
+reducing txn congestion on base layer in not the direct intent of this design but it can be utilized to also act as an L2 rollup

-there'd could be two types of middleware clients 1: those that only act as rpc nodes and route the request to its respective Extension node(middleware node) 2.
-Extension client: these are nodes that has implemented the Extension interface each extension is like a microservice, each middle node can run as many number of extensions as they want.

-how can we ensure that all extensions of the same ExtensionID run the same logic?
- The Core Principle: Code Commitment + Proof of Execution social smart contract that

- there's a registerExtension function step 1 : compile code into a arithmetic circuit(provable format) step 2 : ZK Coprocessor

-validity attack prevention :
+Data Availability Proofs are optional.